Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Initial Data

 The trace-free part of the extrinsic curvature is split into background terms $\tilde{M}_{i j}$ and a longitudinal correction term obtained from a vector $b_i$.
 Here

 where $\tilde A^{(+)}_{ij}$ and $\tilde A^{(-)}_{ij}$ are the trace-free part of the conformal extrinsic curvature of a single boosted Kerr (Schwarzschild) black holes located at $\vec r = \vec r_+$ and $\vec r = \vec r_-$.
-Note that the trace-free part of the single boosted black hole extrinsic curvature will have a small trace with respect to a metric constructed by superimposing two different background metrics.
+Note that the trace-free part of the single boosted black-hole extrinsic curvature will have a small trace with respect to a metric constructed by superimposing two different background metrics.
 We remove this extra trace term prior to solving the initial data equations, i.e., $\tilde M_{ij} \to \tilde M_{ij} - \frac{1}{3} \tilde \gamma_{ij} \tilde \gamma^{lm} \tilde M_{lm}$ (where $\tilde \gamma_{ij}$ is the superimposed background metric).
 The complete trace-free part of the extrinsic curvature for the superimposed spacetime is given by Eq.~(\ref{eq:general_Aij}).

-In practice, we calculate the metric and extrinsic curvature for a Lorentz-boosted Kerr black hole {\it on the fly} by boosting the 4-dimensional Kerr metric and then decomposing into $\gamma_{ij}$ and $K_{ij}$.
-In the subsections below, we provide explicit formulas for these quantities for the case of non-boosted Kerr and boosted Schwarzschild.
+In practice, we do not derive analytical expressions for $\gamma_{ij}$ and $K_{ij}$ for all possible boosts and spin orientations.
+Rather, we evaluate the unboosted Kerr metric and its first and second derivatives pointwise, and then apply a boost and rotations to the metric (and the corresponding transformation of the derivatives of the metric) and then algebraically solve for $\gamma_{ij}$ and $K_{ij}$ at that point.
+In the subsections below, we provide explicit formulas for these quantities for the cases of nonboosted Kerr and boosted Schwarzschild spacetimes.